systemhalted/systemhalted.github.io/_posts/2021-10-17-voyeurism-is-bad.md

 ---
 layout: post
 title: Voyeurism is bad
-category: [Insane Thoughts, Spirituality, Personal Growth, Family]
+category: [Insane Thoughts, Spirituality]
-tags: [spirituality, mental health, physical health, life, family, family issues]
+tags: [spirituality, mental health, physical health, life, lgbtq, queer, sex,sexuality, yukteswar giri, voyeurism]
 comments: true
 description: If we are all souls impersonating as man or woman, we have no sex.
 We are just a pure soul, an image of God.
 Leave people and their sex lives alone.
 Voyeurism is bad!
 ---